 Disaster Communication Needs of Elderly Residing in State-Registered 55+ Mobile Home Communities in Volusia County, FL (2007)

 Elsie Kraft-Richmond (Student) and Rick Moore (Volusia County Emergency Management)

 The goals of this project were to ascertain which methods of communication will be most effective in educating the elderly and those with special needs on disaster preparedness, as well as explore channels and tools to effectively market disaster preparedness information to the elderly and special needs population of Volusia County, FL.
-746 self-administered questionaires were distributed to residents of state-registered 55+ mobile home communities in Volusia County, FL in 2007; data were collected and analysed from 184 responses.
+746 self-administered questionnaires were distributed to residents of state-registered 55+ mobile home communities in Volusia County, FL in 2007; data were collected and analyzed from 184 responses.
 The length of residence did not affect an individual's level of preparedness; although many residents perceived themselves to be at least somewhat prepared, the results showed a desire to acquire preparedness information by attending informational presentations.
 The major concern of the respondents appears to be where to go in the event of an evacuation order, how to prepare for an evacuation, and how to prepare for temporary living in a shelter.
 One particular area of concern appears to be a lack of awareness of the existence of special needs shelters.
 Most importantly, a vast majority of respondents indicate a desire to receive emergency information by telephone.
 A sophisticated and fully operational reverse 911 system is deemed appropriate as a method of improving disaster communications with the elderly.

 Disaster Research in the Terra Mar Community and Review of Emergency Websites (2013)